rotherleague/Rother/_includes/rules/rules.md

-1. .
 1. A Player is one who, being in all other respects eligible, has:-
-1.  signed a fully and correctly completed Competition registration form  in ink, countersigned by his /her parent or guardian and by an Officer of the Club, and who has been registered with the (Registrations) Secretary 3 days prior to the Player playing and whose completed registration counterfoil has been received by the Club prior to playing in a Competition Match.
-The registration document must incorporate emergency contact details of the Player’s parents or guardians.
-These details must be available at matches and training events the Player attends within the management of the Club or Competition;

-            _or_
+1. Registered through the FA Player Registration System and received approval from the Competition.

+        For any players registered on the day of a match, a Club Officer must email the Competition with details of the registration 2 hours prior to the scheduled kick off time in order for the player to be eligible to play in that match.
+The Player shall not play again in any subsequent match in the Competition until the Club has registered the player through The FA Player Registration system  and  is in possession of the approval from the Competition.
+A maximum of 2 Players may be registered in this manner

+    or

-2. signed a fully and correctly completed Competition registration form  in ink on a match day prior to playing which is countersigned by his/   her parent or guardian and by an Officer of the Club and witnessed by  an Officer of the opposing Club, and submitted to the (Registrations) Secretary within two days (Sundays excluded) subsequent to the Competition Match.
-The Player shall not play again on a subsequent match day until the Club is in possession of the completed counterfoil.
-A maximum of double the team format of Players may be registered in accordance with this paragraph 18 (A) (i) (b).
+2. signed a fully and correctly completed Competition registration form in ink on a match day prior to playing which is countersigned by his/her parent or guardian and by an Officer of the Club and witnessed by an Officer of the opposing Club, and submitted to the Competition within two days (Sundays excluded) subsequent to the Competition Match.
+The Player shall not play again in a subsequent match in the Competition day until the Club has registered the player through The FA Player Registration System and is in possession of the approval from the Competition.
+A maximum of 2 Players may be registered in) this manner.
 The registration document must incorporate emergency contact details of the Players’ parents or guardians.
-These details must be available at matches and training events the Player attends within the management of the Club or Competition;
+These details must be available at matches and training events the Player attends within the management of the Club or Competition;.

-            _or_

-3. registered through WGS.

-        Any registration form which is sent by either of the means set out at Rules 18(A) (i)(a) or (b) above that is not fully and correctly completed will be returned to the Club unprocessed.
-If a Club attempts to register a player via WGS but does not fully and correctly complete the necessary information via WGS, the registration will not be processed.
+        Any registration that is not fully and correctly completed will be returned to the Club unprocessed and the player classed as unregistered.
+If a Club attempts to register a player via the Player Registration System but does not fully and correctly complete the necessary information via the Player Registration System, the registration will not be processed.

-        For Clubs registering Players under Rules 18 (A) (i) (a) or (b) registration forms will be provided in a format to be determined by the Competition.
-For Clubs registering Players via WGS (under Rule 18 (A) (i) (c)) Clubs must access WGS in order to complete the registration process.
+        For Clubs registering Players under Rule 18 (A) 2 registration forms will be provided in a format to be determined by the Competition.
+For Clubs registering Players via the Player Registration System Clubs must access the Player Registration System in order to complete the registration process.
+The registration document must incorporate a current passport-size photograph of the Player seeking registration together with confirmation that the Player’s proof of date of birth has been checked by the Club and is accurate.

-1. Registration forms may also be submitted to the (Registrations) Secretary by electronic mail or facsimile machine prior to the Player playing in a Competition Match.
-The original document must be forwarded by post to the appropriate Officer of the Competition within three days of the Competition Match.

-        _The registration document must incorporate a current passport-size photograph of the Player seeking registration together with confirmation that the Player’s proof of date of birth has been checked by the Club and is accurate._

         Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 2.

         (i)	Contract Players are not permitted in this Competition with the exception of those Players who are registered under contract with the same Club who have a Team operating at Steps 1 to 6 of the National League System.

         It is the responsibility of each Club to ensure that any Player registered to the Club has, where necessary, the required International Transfer Certificate.
 Clearance is required for any Player aged 10 and over crossing borders including Wales, Scotland and Ireland.

-2. A Player registered with a Premier League or English Football League Academy under the Elite Player Performance Plan contained within Youth Development Rules will not be permitted to play in this Competition.
+3. A Player registered with a Premier League or English Football League Academy under the Elite Player Performance Plan contained within Youth Development Rules will not be permitted to play in this Competition.
 Details of the Youth Development Rules are published on The FA website.
 A Player registered with a FA Girls’ Regional Talent Club may play in this Competition subject to the FA Programme for Excellence (Female) Regulations.

         Where a Club run both academy Teams and inclusive Teams the latter would be allowed entry.
 In the Management Committee's view where a 'Club' has affiliated with SCFA both as an academy and also as a non-academy, no Players that have registered for the academy Team can register for the non-academy Team.